Guiding Your Students Into the Past Tense

 This time the students have to make the questions themselves.
 And as in step 1, everybody answers with "Yes, I did" or "No, I didn't".
 But this time we use the border colors and each color has a "time word" assigned to it.

-Once I think they're ready, we go to the final step...
+Once I think they "got it", we go to the final step...

-STEP 3: In the last step I introduce the Past Tense forms of the verbs they already know: watched, played, ate, drank, went, studied etc. (I just put them on the whiteboard and we go over them one by one for pronunciation and meaning)
+STEP 3: In the last step I introduce the Past Tense forms of the verbs that we used: watched, played, ate, drank, went, studied etc. (We go over them one by one for pronunciation and meaning)

 Q. Did you watch TV yesterday?